Chapter Enhancement Scholarships

 Purpose: The purpose of the Chapter Enhancement Scholarship is to promote chapter educational activities and/or community programs that uphold the missions of SUNA and the SUNA Foundation within local SUNA chapters.

 Procedure: Chapters must submit a completed application by June 30.
-A panel of SUNA Foundation Trustees, a representative from the Board of Directors and the Foundation Chair will review the applications.
+The SUNA Foundation Trustees and the Foundation Chair will review the applications.
 Chapters will be notified of their award status by August 1.
-The five chapters chosen will be announced at the SUNA Business Meeting and Awards Luncheon during the annual conference.
+The four chapters chosen will be announced during the Annual Conference.

 Recipient’s Responsibility: Recipient chapters will be expected to submit documentation either written or electronically to the Foundation board regarding the educational offering or community program within 30-60 days from its conclusion.
 The documentation should include how the educational offering and/or community program benefited the chapter or greater population.